-High creatinine levels commonly occur due to changes to kidney function, increased protein intake, or taking creatine supplements.
+High creatinine levels commonly occur due to changes to kidney function, increased protein intake, or from taking creatine supplements.
 It can also happen due to more serious problems, like a kidney infection, diabetic ketoacidosis or high blood pressure.

 What causes high creatinine?